BogRad97/DevOps-Course-Starter/README.md

 Tests can be found under todo_app/tests.
 In order to run them, run 'pytest' in a terminal, from the root directory

+To run the tests using Docker, you need to run `docker-compose up test`

 ## Deploying on an Azure App Service
 * Build the production docker image by running `docker build --target production --tag <dockerhub-username>/todo-app .`